obada-foundation/obadafoundation.github.io/obada-foundation/corporate-docs/bylaws.md

 ### Section 1.
 Number of Directors.

 The organization shall be managed by a Board of Directors consisting of no less than 3 nor more than 11 director(s) at large.
-Included in the 11 can be up to 1 to 3 directors from outside the ~~recycling~~ ''asset disposition'' ecosystem, with or without financial interest, as long as the board majority is without financial interest. ~~The chairpersons of each authorized committee or working group are required to be members of the board of directors.~~
+Included in the 11 can be up to 1 to 3 directors from outside the ~~recycling~~ **''asset disposition''** ecosystem, with or without financial interest, as long as the board majority is without financial interest. ~~The chairpersons of each authorized committee or working group are required to be members of the board of directors.~~

+**``NOTE:  Thus language says the majority should not have "financial interest" but it DOES NOT specify what "financial interest" means.
+It should probably say "secondary stakeholders".
+The following is inserted from the operating agreement."
+Should we add this to clarify?``**

+**``Primary Stakeholders” or "On-Chain Stakeholder"``** ``are actors in the ITAD sector who directly process equipment or who supply software or services related to the processing of equipment.
+These actors are all on-chain actors, i.e. users or operators of the system in some way.
+Examples include, but are not limited to, ITADs, recyclers, dealers, brokers, asset management software, trading networks, and drive wiping software.``

+**``“Secondary Stakeholders” or “Off-Chain Stakeholders”``** ``means those ITAD actors who do not directly deal in the processing of equipment but who have secondary interest in the industry.
+These are off-chain actors, such as trade associations, compliance organizations, strategic investors in the ITAD space, or the like.``

 ### Section 2.
 Election and Term of Office.